-There is no provision for automatic loading of similar named clips on more than two channels-the Master channel and the next higher numbered Ganged channel.
+There is no provision for automatic loading of similar named clips on more channels than the Master channel and the next higher numbered Ganged channel.
+Additional channels must be loaded manually, after loading the master channel.

 Proper key and fill operation requires two clips of identical length.
 This can be accomplished by editing with head and tail trim.